The newly powerful climate movement is just, compassionate, and restorative

 Instead of asking, “what terrible consequences can we try to avoid in some distant future?”, let’s get excited imagining: “what progress can we achieve, soon?”
 Bioneers left us feeling confident that with movement solidarity and Earth’s resilient spirit, we have the capacity to restore our planet in one generation.
 Indeed, we are on our way.

-Anna Michel is the first Personal Climate Associate at ClimateChangesEverything.org.
+Anna Michel is the first Climate Projects Manager at ClimateChangesEverything.org.
 A recent UC Berkeley graduate, she is a trained climate communicator with nearly a decade of public engagement experience in the environmental movement.
-Through storytelling and network-building, she aims to spread the hopeful message of game-changer solutions to restore our climate, for a world where all can thrive.
+Through storytelling and network-building, she aims to spread the energizing message of game-changer solutions to restore our climate, for a world where all can thrive.

 Felix Kramer is an ex-entrepreneur and a full-time volunteer on awareness and solutions to our climate crisis.
 He founded ClimateChangesEverything.org to tell the stories of people whose goals are to reverse global warming and restore our climate, and how they learn, talk, and act about climate change.